Stourbridge Junction railway station: West Midlands Trains

 Trains operating from the Junction to Stourbridge Town are currently being run by Class 139 units.
 One of two units operates a shuttle service every ten minutes between the stations.
+This is instead every 15 minutes on Sundays.
 The service is called the Stourbridge Shuttle, and is operated by Pre Metro Operations, in partnership with West Midlands Railway.
 The Shuttle is renowned for being one of the shortest branch line services in Europe at 3/4 of a mile long.

+Chiltern Railways

+The station is served by one southbound Chiltern Railways service Monday to Friday, a 06:14 service to London Marylebone via Birmingham Snow Hill.
+This ran to/from Kidderminster from September 2002 to May 2023.

+On Saturdays and Sundays two services head southbound to Marylebone in the mornings.
+Three trains return here with a service from London on Mondays to Friday evenings, with two each on Saturdays & Sundays.

 Other operators

-Chiltern Railways provide a peak time service to and from London Marylebone via Birmingham Snow Hill, most of which commence at Kidderminster.

-The station often sees special charter trains or stock movements to the Severn Valley Railway at Kidderminster, and two CrossCountry services - one early morning and one late evening - are timetabled to run through, but not call at, Stourbridge Junction.
+The station often sees special charter trains or stock movements to the Severn Valley Railway at Kidderminster, and three CrossCountry services – one early morning and two late evening – are timetabled to run through, but not call at, Stourbridge Junction.
 The line is also used as a diversionary route for the Cross Country Route between Birmingham New Street and Cheltenham Spa.

 Freight

-In the recent economic downturn freight through Stourbridge Junction has lessened significantly.
-There are now just three steel trains per day each way to and from Round Oak Steel Terminal.
-Other 'as required' services include a scrap steel service and a new stone service from Croft to Brierley Hill which operate on Fridays, and a nuclear flask train which operates from Bridgwater to Crewe.
+There are usually three steel trains per day each way to and from Round Oak Steel Terminal.
+Other services that run when required are: a scrap steel service and a stone service from Croft to Brierley Hill which operate on Fridays; and a nuclear flask train which operates from Bridgwater to Crewe.
 There are several other freight trains which use the line through the station on a regular basis.

-Future Proposals & West Midland Metro line Extension
+Future proposals and West Midlands Metro extension

 Since 2010, plans have existed to reintroduce services on part of the disused Oxford, Worcester and Wolverhampton Railway (OWW) from Stourbridge Junction to Brierley Hill.
 Services would be operated by similar PPM stock that is used to Stourbridge Town, or the branch route may be expanded, these plans were later paused in place of the West Midlands Metro extension.

 In 2012 the extension of the West Midlands Metro to from Wednesbury to Brierley hill had been given the go ahead.

 Due to funding constraints, it was decided to terminate Line 2 in Brierley Hill, and later Stourbridge, with the first section from Wednesbury to Dudley opening first.
 In early 2017, work began to clear vegetation and disused track from the former railway line.
-The line will be completed by 2023.
 The estimated cost of Line 2 is now £449 million.